 But, even if you haven’t read any book on success, it is only logical that you cannot achieve something without first determining what you want to achieve.
 Success in itself is the achievement of set goals.

 Now the paradox is clear: How can sticking to what I want to achieve stop me from achieving it?
 Isn’t it supposed to help me?
-Isn’t that focus?
+Isn’t that having focus?

-This takes us back to talk to Dr. K’s survey.
+This takes us back to Dr. K’s survey.
 Of all the successful men he studied, none of them stayed motivated to the tiring works that continually brought them success by setting goals or continually visualizing their goals.

 This doesn’t mean they didn’t have goals.
 Of course, they did, but they didn’t stick with it or continually visualize it as self-help books teach.
 Instead, they understood the purpose of goals and used it to their advantage.